tinhtranngoc-itr/document/express/FT-1308-2-Functional Specification.md

 ### 1.1.
 Purpose

+The purpose of this document is to outline the functional requirements for the development and implementation of the software solution using Express.js.
+It provides a detailed description of the desired functionalities and features that the software should exhibit.

 ### 1.2.
 Reference Documents

-- FT-1308-1-Software Requirement for Mongoose.js
+- FT-1308-1-Software Requirement for Express.js

 ### 1.3.
 Abbreviations and Acronyms

+None applied.

 ### 1.4.
 Document conventions

+None applied.

 <!-- pagebreak -->